Janesh7/CPP_DSA/Basic/Readme.md

           Note: For positive numbers always the padding is with 0's BUT for <b>negative numbers padding is compiler dependent</b>

+    Genral note:
+    - <b>an int/int always gives an int as answer</b>

-    Genral note: FOR LOOP FLOW:
+    FOR LOOP FLOW:
       - The initialization statement is executed first is and is executed only once per loop
       - The condition is checked
       - The body is executed